SumitSinghSangwan/Assignment-sheet-for-IAM/README.md

 6.Click on the "Next: Permissions" button to proceed to the permissions configuration.
 7.In the "Attach policy" step, select the "AdministratorAccess" policy.
 This policy grants full administrative privileges to the user.

-# Assignment 2 :- Hello students, in this assignment you need to prepare a
+# Assignment 2 :- Hello students, in this assignment you need to prepare a  developers team of avengers Create 3 IAM users of avengers and assign them in developer’s groups with IAM policy.
 # developers team of avengers.
-# Create 3 IAM users of avengers and assign them in developer’s groups with
-# IAM policy.